sanko/infix/docs/cookbook.md

 #### 1. Type Mapping -> Signature String Generation

-Instead of building complex C `ffi_type` objects, the binding's primary job is to **generate a signature string** from the high-level language's type information.
+Instead of building complex C `infix_type` objects, the binding's primary job is to **generate a signature string** from the high-level language's type information.
 This is a much simpler string manipulation task.

 **Conceptual Python Binding Code:**
 ```python